como-emular-un-teclado-o-un-raton-con-arduino

 }

-We have left a 5-second pause in the ‘Setup’ to make it easier to reprogram.
-If we don’t leave any pause, the program will start writing immediately, which would write in the IDE itself, and it is annoying to reprogram.
+We have left a 5-second pause in the ‘Setup’, to make it easier to reprogram.
+If we don’t leave any pause, the program will start writing immediately, which would write in the IDE itself, and it’s annoying for reprogramming.

-If you don’t put a pause and have trouble reprogramming, you can do it by connecting the Arduino to USB just when the IDE has finished compiling.
+If you don’t put a pause and have problems reprogramming, you can do it by connecting the Arduino to the USB just when the IDE has finished compiling.

 #include <Keyboard.h>